schneedotdev/til/README.md

 ### Search

-To search for a note, use the `search` command, specifying a date or a range of dates ("MM-DD-YYYY").
+To search for a note, use the `search` command, specifying a date <!--or a range of dates -->("MM-DD-YYYY").

 #### Date